juliSold/test-officemag/README.md

 # The Project is consisted some automation tests of site https://www.officemag.ru/
 ___
 It created UI tests by test cases.
 [See here](src/docs/testdocumentation.xlsx):
-1. the main page - 9 tests in `class MainPageTests`.
+* the main page - 9 tests in `class MainPageTests`.
-2. the Registration form - 2 tests and one "disabled" test in `class RegistrationFormPageTests`.
+* the Registration form - 2 tests and one "disabled" test in `class RegistrationFormPageTests`.
-3. the Sign-In form - 4 tests in `class SignInFormTests`.
+* the Sign-In form - 4 tests in `class SignInFormTests`.

+You can use notifications in telegram, slack or email.

 ## USAGE
 You can start tests local and remote.